Techwolfy/telepresence/README.md

 * Test non-dummy output modules
 * Add some method of bidirectional streaming for video and audio (e.g. via Youtube or Twitch)
 * Prevent multiple clients and/or robots from connecting to the same server simultaneously
-* Switch network protocol to Protobuf, JSON, or better for wider compatibility